tanant/tanant.github.io/_posts/2024-08-12-measurement_proto-loop.markdown

 This should be relatively short, we're going to be using a gtag-based setup to get something flowing across.
 Literally this:

+(yes yes, the project is deleted, keys are revoked, billing is disabled, etc. Was an actual decision to not redact things just because it makes documentation a bit easier to follow)

 {% highlight html %}
 <html>
     <head>